 - Salt and pepper to taste

-- To make the dough place the flour and butter on your work surface and start combining using a large knife, gradually adding the water into the middle and gathering up the mixture with the knife to prevent the water from escaping.
+To make the dough place the flour and butter on your work surface and start combining using a large knife, gradually adding the water into the middle and gathering up the mixture with the knife to prevent the water from escaping.
 When the dough starts to come together and all the water has been added knead the dough for 2-3 minutes until it becomes smooth and elastic.
-If it's sticky add a bit of flour (but not too much as that could make it tough).
-Wrap the dough in cling film and refrigerate for 30 minutes.
+Cover the dough with a cloth/tea towel and leave to rest for 20 minutes.

 Heat up the oil and fry the onion on a low heat for 2-3 minutes until it's softened, stirring occasionally (do not brown it!).
 Set aside.

-- Divide the dough in 2 or 3 parts (easier to work with) and roll out one part (keeping the other 2 wrapped) on a lightly floured surface as thinly as possible (don't worry, the dough is quite elastic and won't tear easily).
+Divide the dough in 2 or 3 parts (easier to work with) and roll out one part (keeping the other 2 covered) on a lightly floured surface as thinly as possible (don't worry, the dough is quite elastic and won't tear easily).
 Using a glass with a diameter of approximately 6 cm make round shapes (gather up the excess dough and add to the other dough part).
 See the photos.

 Place a small amount of the filling in the middle of each dough circle (if the dough is sticking to the work surface use a knife to help it come off but take care not to tear it).
 With tips of your fingers stick the edges of the dumpling together and bring the ends towards each other and stick together too (your fingertips should be dry so it's a good idea to keep a sheet of paper towel near you to wipe them if they get sticky).